odiseusme/secure-rb-monitor-public/README.md

   --passphrase "YourStrongPassphrase123"
 ```

-**What this does:**
-- ✅ Registers you with the Worker
-- ✅ Saves credentials to `.env` (same as `register-user.sh`)
-- ✅ Generates a PNG QR code (`dashboard-USERID.png`)
-- ✅ Shows terminal QR code for immediate scanning
-- ✅ Optionally embeds passphrase in URL fragment for auto-login

 **Options:**
 - `--embed-passphrase` - Include passphrase in URL (convenient but less secure)
 - `--passphrase VALUE` - Specify passphrase (or prompted securely if omitted)